 Having gone through many construction phases throughout its early life, Stonehenge consists of a circular bank of earthworks where concentric rings of sarsen stones majestically rise from the Plain.
 The standing stones consist of massive blocks up to nine metres tall weighing around 25 tonnes, set vertically into the earth.
 The smaller ring within the sarsens are ‘bluestones’ (due to their colour when wet or cut) weighing up to four tonnes.
 Researchers agree that the blue stones originated from Wales, 170 miles away and the giant sarsens from 25 miles north from a glacial deposit on the Marlborough Downs.

-Stonehenge is not a unique structure within Great Britain, more than 900 stone circles have been located in the British Isles; however Stonehenge is the most well-known.
+Stonehenge is not a unique structure within Great Britain, more than 900 stone circles have been located in the British Isles; however Stonehenge is the only one with the iconic lintels and is by far the most well-known.
 Whilst it is not fully understood how and why this henge was important for ancient people, it is obvious that the site was relevant and for thousands of years it was built, modified, utilised and honoured.

 By Glen Woodward